Bachelor of Arts - Visual Art

 Includes the use of clay and found objects.
 Designed to give the student an appreciation of sculpture through contemporary values.
 Course Information: Prerequisite: ART 341 or equivalent.

 Various techniques with earthenware, its properties, and its firing possibilities.
 Emphasis on clay and glazes for earthenware, oxidation, reduction.
 Exploration of raku included.
 Course Information: Prerequisite: ART 203 or equivalent.

 ART 366.
 European Cinema.
 4 Hours.

-The purpose of this course is to introduce students to the art of European cinema and its variety.
-Students will watch and examine a variety of European films - French, German, Italian, Scandinavian, Chinese and Turkish made by Chinese and Turkish directors who live in France and Italy respectively - and will study them from a variety of artistic, literary, and technical perspective.
-The majority of the films touch on general issues of human existence - love, hate, death, meaning of life - even when the films are of historical or comical nature.
+The art of European cinema - French, German, Italian, Scandinavian, Chinese and Turkish films made by Chinese and Turkish directors who live in France and Italy - studied from a variety of artistic, literary, and technical perspectives.
+The films touch on issues of human existence - love, hate, death, life - even when historical or comical in nature.
 All films are in foreign languages with sub-titles.
-Course Information: Same as LIS 366 and ENG 323.
+Course Information: Same as LIS 366.

 ART 367.
 ECCE: Arts and Identity in Pacific Island Cultures.
 4 Hours.

-This course explores the concept of identity in Pacific/Oceania Island cultures as expressed through the arts.
-Students will engage with topics and issues including indigenous and colonial history and relationships; traditional music, dance, visual arts, and seamanship; diversity amongst island cultures; and contemporary Oceanic arts and artists within a global society.
-Course Information: Same as MUS 367 and SOA 367.
+Explores the concept of identity in Pacific/Oceania Island cultures through arts.
+Topics: indigenous and colonial history and relationships; traditional music, dance, visual arts, and seamanship; diversity among island cultures; contemporary Oceanic arts/artists within a global society.
+Course Information: Same as CAP 257, MUS 367, and SOA 367.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ART 372.
 Visual Storytelling and Reporting.
 4 Hours.